-Set up is time consuming; you will need to be on the water at least 30 minutes before the scheduled start.
+Set up takes more time than a club line start; you will need to be on the water at least 30 minutes before the scheduled start.
 You cannot be certain what the course will be until you are actually on the water.

 This guidance can be used for other races following a similar format, for example the Interclub Series.

 It assumes race officers are familiar with the basic guidance set out in the Dinghy Race Officer Summary Guide.